Y-aang/HMM-Viterbi-for-Map-Matching/README.md

 ## Performance

-A briefly approximation over 90%.
+A briefly approximation over 90% of correction rate.

 Good case: